austinzheng/Cormorant/README.md

 **Let-binding**, using `let`, allows you to create a lexical context with new bindings available only within the scope of that context.

 **Vars** are mutable memory cells that are interned within a namespace, and can be referred to by a qualified or unqualified symbol.
 Create them using `def` (e.g. `def myVar 100`).
 Vars are reified.
+Use the `var` special form to get the Var that a symbol corresponds to, and `deref` to extract the value contained within a Var.

 **Basic types** include:
 * Booleans (`true` and `false`)